Back to all posts

 • Recognize the Signs of a Failing Valve: A valve that drips, shows rust, is too hard to turn, or won’t fully stop the water has reached the end of its life.
 These are clear indicators that it’s time to call a professional for a replacement before it causes a major flood.

-What Is That Little Knob Under My Sink?
+What’s That Little Knob Under Your Sink?

 If you’ve ever peeked into the cabinet under your kitchen or bathroom sink, you’ve probably noticed a small, unassuming knob or lever on the pipes leading to the faucet.
 That little component is a shut-off valve, and it’s one of the most important parts of your home’s plumbing.
 Also known as a stop valve or fixture shutoff, its job is simple but crucial: it allows you to stop the flow of water to that specific fixture without having to turn off the water to your entire house.